thescouser89/bifrost/README.md

 \* key:value query: *key* is a field name, *value* is a matching string, for 'OR' matching  multiple values can be defined with '|'

+**Log messages checksum**

+Path: /metadata

+Same query parameters as for the *Json formatted log lines*.

 **Examples query**

 ```